Thai League 4: League history

 In 2008, although two clubs were relegated at the end of the 2007 season, the league was again expanded the following year, to 22 clubs.
 Two groups would be created: 11 clubs in Group A and 11 clubs in Group B.

 At the end of the season, two clubs from each group would be promoted with the league receiving four relegated teams from the Thailand Division 1 League.
 At the end of the season, the four clubs who achieved promotion would play off in an end of year competition to determine the overall league winner.

 No clubs would be relegated due to re-structuring of the league system again for the 2009 season.
 But all clubs who wish to play at this level were asked to re-submit to the league and each club would be graded such items as club structure and ground stadium.
 Each club was expected to have certain criteria in place to achieve league status.

-In 2009, 52 clubs played Division 2 League was combined with Provincial League by Football Association of Thailand.
+In 2009, 52 clubs played Division 2 League which was combined with Provincial League by Football Association of Thailand.
 The league was again split from two groups into five groups covering the North of Thailand, North East (Isan) region, Central East Zone, Bangkok central zone and South of Thailand.
 The league was also renamed as the Regional League Division 2.
 Five group winners would enter a championship round to determine which three teams would gain promotion to the Thai Division 1 League.
-Raj Pracha duly won the championship stage and were promoted with Chiangrai United of the Northern League and Narathiwat of the Southern League.
+Rajpracha duly won the championship stage and were promoted with Chiangrai United of the Northern League and Narathiwat of the Southern League.